 Chihuahua: Gilberto Torrens ended eight weeks of gospel meetings on April 1.
 Four thousand texts and invitations were delivered in the area, and several new contacts were made.
 God blessed in the salvation of souls.

 Ciudad Obregón: Shad Kember is giving weekly ministry on Egypt to Canaan.
 Marcus Cain visited here for a weekend as well.

 Emiliano Zapata: David Alves, Jr. has had three difficult weeks of gospel meetings in this fishing village, about an hour’s drive up the coast opposite to the island of Carmen.
 In spite of many hours of daily door-to-door work, very few new contacts attended with any regularity.
 However, the eight baptized believers in this place were helped by the meetings and need our prayers.

-Hermosillo: The annual conference was held in March with David Alves, Sr. and John Dennison giving very helpful ministry on Biblical covenants and dispensations.
+Hermosillo: The annual conference was held in March with very helpful ministry on Biblical covenants and dispensations.
 Dan Harvey and Shad Kember also gave appreciated help.
 Duncan and Anna Beckett have settled here and are studying Spanish with Eleonor Mosquera.
 She also continues giving Spanish classes to Jesse and Emily Klein.

 Iguala: John Dennison and Shad Kember made another visit here in March, and are encouraged to see sustained interest in this new work.

 Pachuca: Harrys Rodriguez made an appreciated visit here, as well as in Veracruz, Cotaxtla, and Ciudad del Carmen.
 Believers in these places remember him fondly and were greatly encouraged to see him again.